kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

 If the `enable-service` parameter evaluates to `true` the task named `app-service` will create a service resource defined in `templates/service.yaml`.
 In case the `enable-service` parameter evaluates to `false`, the task named `app-service` will delete the service resource defined in `templates/service.yaml`.

 The parameter `enable-service` must be defined in the `params.yaml` file otherwise the operator installation will fail.
-And the parameter value should also render to a boolean value.
+The parameter value should also render to a boolean value.
 In case the parameter value isn't a boolean the Toggle-Task will fail.

 ## Pipe-Task